MKTG2238 Advertising and Promotion

 - This unit provides students with the necessary knowledge and skills to develop appropriate advertising and promotion strategies consistent with strategic marketing principles.
 The role of marketing communications in both business-to-consumer and business-to-business settings is emphasised.
 The concept of integrated marketing communication (IMC) is discussed as well as the individual marketing communication mix elements.
 The impact of IMC on consumer decision making is also discussed.

-- Typically this unit is assessed in the following ways: (1) participation; (2) examination; and (3) group project.
+- Indicative assessments in this unit are as follows: (1) participation; (2) examination; and (3) group project.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.